laurens24/tab-garbage-truck/README.md

 2. Save your prep flow in the tab-garbage-truck folder that is now on your Desktop

+3. Install

+3. Configure TabPy Server for prep https://help.tableau.com/current/prep/en-us/prep_scripts_TabPy.htm#connect-to-your-tableau-python-tabpy-server
-3. Add a "Script" step to the data source in your Prep Flow
+4. Add a "Script" step to the data source in your Prep Flow

 4.

+4. Select the **Tableau Python (TabPy) Server** radio button under **Connection type**
+5. Browse for the **tab_garbage_truck.py** file in the **tab-garbage-truck** folder on your desktop, and select it
+6. Under Function Name, type `garbage_truck`
+7.